yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Overview.md

 <a name="remove-bot-dev"></a>
 ## Removing a bot - Developer
-- **Disabling a bot :** To stop your bot from receiving messages and to remove it from the directories, go to the bot dashboard, select edit the Skype for Business channel and click disable the bot option.

 - **Deleting a bot :** To delete your bot completely, go to your bot dashboard, select edit the Skype for Business channel and click the Delete button at the bottom.

 <a name="remove-bot-tenant"></a>